openhab/openhab-docs/ui/building-pages.md

 ## Personal Widgets

 You can extend the library of widgets you have at your disposal by creating personal ones, either by yourself, or copy-pasting from examples by the community; then you can reuse them on pages, multiple times if need be, simply configuring their props to your needs.
-To add a new personal widget, as an admin, click on Developer Tools then Widgets.
-Use the '+' button to create a new one.
+To add a new personal widget, as an admin, go to **Developer Tools > Widgets**, then use the '+' button to create a new one.

 The view features a code (YAML) editor and a live preview, you can change the orientation with the button in the center of the bottom toolbar.
 Don't forget to change the `uid` right away because you won't be able to alter it afterwards.